Natalie Wood: What Remains Behind

 Natalie Wood: What Remains Behind is a 2020 American documentary film about the life and career of actress Natalie Wood.
 It is directed by Laurent Bouzereau and produced by Nedland Media, Amblin Television, and HBO Documentary Films.
 Producers include Bouzereau, Manoah Bowman, and Wood's daughter Natasha Gregson Wagner.
 The film premiered at the 2020 Sundance Film Festival.
 It also premiered on HBO Max on May 5, 2020, and is available to stream on Hulu and other streaming platforms.
 It is rated TV-14.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on nine critics, indicating "generally favorable" reviews.

 Some reviewers, including those from The New Yorker, The Guardian and CNN, noted Wood's conflicted psyche and the paradox of her death.
 Others, including Vanity Fair and the Los Angeles Times, felt the documentary's primary focus was to quell rumors that Wood's widower Robert Wagner was involved in her death.